 |The recommended sheet is Acrylic (trade names Perspex, Plexiglas), which is UV protected, so it won’t yellow with age, and is very strong.
 Acrylic is actually clearer than glass.|

 PETG is not quite as clear as acrylic and is not as polished, but is still perfectly ok.
 PETG is also somewhat heavier, which can make big sheets a little awkward.
 Both acrylic and PETG are recyclable.
 Styrene is cheaper, but will yellow with age and become brittle.
 Polycarbonate is by far the strongest, but about double the price, for no real advantage.

 Sheets vary in thickness from 2mm to 4mm, depending on size of window.
 The sheet supplier will advise, but we have found 3mm suits most applications and is easy to handle.

 Where can I buy sheet Acrylic and what will it cost?

-There is no supplier in Lewes and Lewes Glass don’t like dealing with plastics, but can order it in cut to size.
-However, they only go to Brighton and Hove Plastics in Portslade, so you might as well buy it from them direct.
+There is no supplier in Lewes and the nearest supplier is Brighton and Hove Plastics in Portslade.
 B&H Plastics keep most materials in stock and can usually cut to size while you wait, but not on Saturdays.
 It’s best to ring though the dimensions and they will cut ready for you to collect.
 Make sure though that it will fit in your car!

 B&H costs for acrylic are £40/50/sq.m. for 3mm and £50/60/sq.m. for 4mm.
 A 3mm sheet measuring 1300mm x 1000mm would cost about £70.